Yes it’s a bold plan but we think we can do it. We’re a cool little organisation and, I tell you, we are 100% into gender equality.

 Mens studies: As you can see in this thread, an attempt was recently made to establish a men’s studies course in Australia.
 This was met with a furious feminist backlash and was shelved.
 One of those who spoke against the initiative was Michael Flood, a staunch feminist who misrepresents himself as a spokesperson for the Australian men’s rights movement.
 The only remaining part of that initiative was, I think, one or two subjects on men’s health being made available.

 Mens health: Men’s health advocates comprise a mix of individual counselors, universities, and non-government organisations.
 Their stance towards men’s rights varies between one of neutrality to a ‘deer in the headlights’ stance brought about through their concern that any perceived association with MRA could threaten their political acceptability and hence access to government funding.
 The latter position is demonstrated by the charity discussed in this other blog post.
-There are, however some virulently anti-MRA outliers such as Michael Salter and Micheal Flood (mentioned earlier).
+There are, however some virulently anti-MRA outliers such as Michael Salter, Michael Flood, and more recently some character by the name of Joshua Roose (an example of his unfortunate mindset).

 The level of government funding for Australian mens health issues/organisations (as with men’s issues/organisations generally) is miniscule in comparison to that allocated to women.
 I recently also became aware that funding for The Men’s Health Information and Resource Centre had been slashed.